beyzabaycan/autodesk-drawings/README.md

 ![Object 3](images/objects3.jpeg)

 ## About
-This site is part of a visualization project aimed at [briefly mention purpose, e.g., home design, 3D modeling, object placement].
+This site is part of a visualization project aimed at showcasting my learning path.